-Assenagon Asset Management S.A. lowered its stake in Dorman Products, Inc. (NASDAQ:DORM - Free Report) by 68.7% during the first quarter, according to the company in its most recent filing with the SEC.
-The institutional investor owned 16,634 shares of the auto parts company's stock after selling 36,497 shares during the quarter.
-Assenagon Asset Management S.A. owned approximately 0.05% of Dorman Products worth $2,005,000 as of its most recent filing with the SEC.
+Assenagon Asset Management S.A. trimmed its position in shares of Dorman Products, Inc. (NASDAQ:DORM - Free Report) by 68.7% during the 1st quarter, according to the company in its most recent filing with the SEC.
+The institutional investor owned 16,634 shares of the auto parts company's stock after selling 36,497 shares during the period.
+Assenagon Asset Management S.A. owned 0.05% of Dorman Products worth $2,005,000 at the end of the most recent reporting period.

 Analyst Upgrades and Downgrades

-Separately, Wall Street Zen upgraded Dorman Products from a "buy" rating to a "strong-buy" rating in a report on Friday, May 16th.
+Separately, Wall Street Zen raised shares of Dorman Products from a "buy" rating to a "strong-buy" rating in a research report on Friday, May 16th.

-In other news, Director John J. Gavin sold 2,900 shares of the company's stock in a transaction on Monday, May 19th.
+In other Dorman Products news, Director John J. Gavin sold 2,900 shares of Dorman Products stock in a transaction that occurred on Monday, May 19th.
 The shares were sold at an average price of $131.19, for a total value of $380,451.00.
-Following the completion of the transaction, the director now directly owns 8,132 shares in the company, valued at approximately $1,066,837.08.
-This represents a 26.29% decrease in their ownership of the stock.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
-8.90% of the stock is owned by corporate insiders.
+Following the completion of the sale, the director now directly owns 8,132 shares in the company, valued at $1,066,837.08.
+The trade was a 26.29% decrease in their ownership of the stock.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+Company insiders own 8.90% of the company's stock.

 Dorman Products, Inc supplies replacement and upgrade parts for passenger cars, light trucks, medium- and heavy-duty trucks, utility terrain vehicles, and all-terrain vehicles in the motor vehicle aftermarket industry in the United States and internationally.
 It offers engine products, including intake and exhaust manifolds, fans, thermostat housings, and throttle bodies; undercar products comprising fluid lines, fluid reservoirs, connectors, 4-wheel drive components and axles, drain plugs, other engine, and transmission and axle components; steering and suspension products consist of control arms, ball joints, tie-rod ends, brake hardware and hydraulics, wheel and axle hardware, suspension arms, knuckles, links, bushings, and leaf springs, as well as other suspension, steering, and brake components; body products, such as door handles and hinges, window lift motors, window regulators, switches and handles, wiper components, lighting, electrical, and other interior and exterior vehicle body components, including windshields for UTVs; electronics products comprise new and remanufactured modules, clusters and sensors; and hardware products, such as threaded bolts and auto body fasteners, automotive and home electrical wiring components, and other hardware assortments and merchandise.